byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 shaped by AI.

 It takes time to coordinate with an interdisciplinary team.
-It is crucial to agree on the important goals and strategies to achieve those goals.
+It is crucial to agree on the important goals and strategies to achieve those goals, and the values and guiding principles for effective team process.
 This high-level thinking gets translated into lower-level tactics to accomplish the scaffolded goals and strategies.
 All of this takes time and compromise, meaning there is no magic bullet AI solution.